 Or bundle up, throw a blanket over your legs, and take a horse-drawn sleigh ride into the surrounding mountain valleys.
 Winter is also a prime time to spot migrating bald eagles at nearby parks such as Lake Wenatchee State Park and along the Wenatchee River, which runs through town and provides a dependable source of food for eagles.

 SPRING, SUMMER AND FALL FUN

-Surrounded by the 4-million-acre Okanogan-Wenatchee National Forest, Leavenworth has more than 800 miles of trails and high-flying fun for active thrill-seekers in warmer months.
+Surrounded by the nearly 4-million-acre Okanogan-Wenatchee National Forest, Leavenworth has more than 800 miles of trails and high-flying fun for active thrill-seekers in warmer months.

 The Enchantments lives up to its name with alpine peaks, mountain lakes, resilient larches and other natural marvels around every turn.
 Many hikes through the Upper Enchantments demand brutal ascents of more than 4,000 feet.
 Although most visitors are day hikers, many opt for overnight backpacking, which requires a permit.
 These are assigned in a lottery that begins every February.